Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Model with jumps and main results

 \begin{theorem} Under conditions $(\C_1)-(\C_2)$, the sequence of converges to a centered-mixed Gaussian variable as $n$ tends to infinity, where the positive function $\Gamma$ is the limit of trading volume defined as

-in which $Z$ is a standard normal variable independent of $S_{1},y_1$. \end{theorem} The term $q(\lambda,x)$ in the limit of transaction costs can be removed using the modified Leland strategy, so-called L\'epinette's strategy:
+in which $Z$ is a standard normal variable independent of $S_{1},y_1$. \end{theorem} The term $q(\lambda,x)$ in the limit of transaction costs can be removed using a modified Leland strategy (the so-called L\'epinette's strategy) defined by

 \begin{theorem} Suppose that L\'epinette's strategy is used for option replication.
-Then, under conditions $(\C_1)-(\C_2)$ the sequence of $n^{\beta }\left( \bar{V}^n_1-h(S_1)-\eta\min \left( {S}_{1},K\right) \right)$ converges to a centered-mixed Gaussian variable as $n$ tends to infinity, where $\eta=1-\kappa\sigma(y_1){\varrho}^{-1}\sqrt{8/\pi}$. \end{theorem}
+Then, under Conditions $(\C_1)-(\C_2)$ the sequence of $n^{\beta }\left( \bar{V}^n_1-h(S_1)-\eta\min \left( {S}_{1},K\right) \right)$ converges to a centered-mixed Gaussian variable as $n$ tends to infinity, where $\eta=1-\kappa\sigma(y_1){\varrho}^{-1}\sqrt{8/\pi}$. \end{theorem}